-My response to all this change: becoming laser-focus.
+Our response to all this change: becoming laser-focus.
 The successful individuals and businesses out there have a focus; they specialize in a certain area of expertise and deliver high-quality services because of that specialization.

-Now, we can’t say that we “specialize” in maritime law because, unfortunately, in Louisiana that specialization does not exist (but that’s a story for another day).
+Now, we can’t say that we “specialize” in maritime law because, unfortunately, in Louisiana, that specialization does not exist (but that’s a story for another day).
 However, if there were a specialization, we would have it as we consider ourselves highly experienced maritime injury attorneys.